Explore solutions built for your industry

 Figure 2: FDA standards for refreezing or discarding of food depending on thawing status

 It’s important to follow these refrigeration and freezer FDA guidelines while dealing with power outages in order to keep a high standard of food quality and safety.
 If there is ever uncertainty in whether or not a food is still safe, it’s better safe than sorry, so when in doubt, throw it out.
 If the food being prepared hasn’t reached the safe consumption temperature, throw it away.
-There is no way around having to throw half cooked food away during a power outage.
-Foods in the process of being cooked, especially cut, half cooked vegetables and meats are prone to bacteria and can quickly become harmful.
+There is no way around having to throw half-cooked food away during a power outage.
+Foods in the process of being cooked, especially cut, half-cooked vegetables and meats are prone to bacteria and can quickly become harmful.

-Upon restoration of power, it’s important to identify any hazardous foods that still need to be discarded, and check internal temperatures of potentially dangerous foods.
-If anything falls between being above 41°F or below 140°F, and has been for longer than 4 hours, it must be tossed.
+Upon restoration of power, it’s important to identify any hazardous foods that still need to be discarded, and check cafeteria temperatures of potentially dangerous foods.
+If anything falls between being above 41°F or below 140°F and has been for longer than 4 hours, it must be tossed.
 If it becomes worrisome that food in the refrigerator needs to be cooled at a faster rate, transfer it to the freezer for faster cooling.

 Topics: Food Safety